 Reading Path

-The posts where Center Study most explicitly reflects on what it is doing — the meta-discourse that is not a metalanguage.
+The posts where Center Study most explicitly reflects on its own practice — the meta-discourse that is not a metalanguage.

 Introduction

 Center Study holds that there is no metalanguage — no position outside language from which language can be described.
 This path collects the posts where Center Study reflects most explicitly on its own practice: what it is, what it is not, what it costs, and what it demands.
-These posts are not easier than the others because they are self-reflective; they are more demanding.
+These posts are more demanding than the others.
 They require the other paths as background.
-Read them last, not first.
+Read them last, not first — or return to them when you want to understand not just what the hypothesis says but what it is.

-The institutional claim: GA as the one big discipline that integrates all others through originary thinking.
+The institutional claim: Center Study as the one big discipline that integrates all others through originary thinking.
 The argument establishes what Center Study is trying to do and why it requires more than academic scholarship.

 The most compact self-reflexive text: how Center Study itself exemplifies the practice of "saying what everyone else is saying" — the discovery of transcendence within mimesis, the translation of group repetition into genuine cultural production.